Maisuria-Rohan/Veterinary_Management_System_Design/README.md

 ### System Behavior
 **Key interactions include**:<br>
 Manage Pet Record<br>
- This is a generalized use case.
-It includes:
    - Manage Medication Record
    - Manage Vaccination Record<br>

- This reduces redundancy and improves modular design.<br>

 Book Appointment<br>
   - Includes schedule checking and can trigger follow-up reminders.<br>